Chapter 1 : Act 1

 Albus walked from the bed to the window, then from the window to the bed and so on.
 It was a harsh waiting, but he knew the waiting was harder for Autumn, so he tried to not show how irritated he actually was.

 Despite the bad moment, Autumn was cheerful and lovely.
 The smile wouldn’t let her lips, as she kept talking all along.
 So Albus tried his best.
 He kept talking with her.
 He kept his smile.
 Though, the walking, back and forth, helped him.
 It just felt like he was actually doing something.
 He just wished he could do something – anything.
 But he was useless.
-Despite, Autumn treated him as he could do magic.
+Despite it all, Autumn treated him as he could do magic.
 He could.
 Though, not the magic she needed.

 “Al, my dear, I spend this whole day in my bed, so I could not possibly guess such a thing.
 That’s why I’m asking: Is the floor burning?
 Because there’s no other reason I could find for you changing the path once and again,” her lovely smile carried the words out with a power of life only she could afford.

 “Autumn, you are the strangest creature I have ever met,” he replied, walking to her bed once again.

 “Thanks,” she laughed, but not with the same strength as earlier.
 It seemed that every try of showing life and power brought even more weakness in return.

 Autumn was, indeed, the strangest of creatures.
 She had a lovely surface over a strong will.
 Some days, Albus thought she’d climb the highest of mountains without having a single hair moved from its right place.
 Somehow, even now, he still thought she would.
 He really thought she would get up from that bed and climb that mountain.
 Miracles could happen.
 However, not in that case.